How to Make The Best Use of Your Enrollment Specialist

 1. Discuss which program is up your alley.

-We offer four MEd programs (one with 16 concentrations) and five EdD concentrations.
+We offer six MEd programs (our Curriculum & Instruction program has 16 concentrations and our Educational Technology and Learning Design program has two), five EdS concentrations, and five EdD concentrations.
 Unsure about which one is right for you?
 Think of your E.S. as a career coach.
 Talk about your current role, what you love to do, what your aspirations are.
 While it’s ultimately your responsibility to choose the best option, your E.S. can certainly hash it out with you.

 2. Provide information on funding choices.